IsadoraTeles/Assignment_Isadora/README.md

-# Seqera — Pipeline Run Status Dashboard
+# Pipeline Run Status Dashboard

 A pipeline run status dashboard with progressive disclosure: a health band that answers _"is anything wrong?"_ at a glance → a scannable runs list → a **first-class, diagnostic